ymich9963/mdnotes.nvim/README.md

 ### 🧍‍♂️ Uncategorised
 - Implements an outliner mode by doing `:Mdn toggle_outliner`.
 Make sure to exit afterwards by re-toggling.
 - Supports Windows eccentricities.
+- Choose whether to use Markdown LSP features or not.

 ## 👽 Setup
 ```lua